zilexa/Homeserver/maintenance-tasks/README.md

 - The Monthly Email shows you are hitting your storage limit --> tell users to cleanup or replace/add drives.
 - The Monthly Email shows scrub errors for a certain filesystem --> follow steps here: TBA
 - Besides the Monthly Email, your server will also email you if your drives are starting to get old.
 For this purpose, *smartd* is enabled, regularly performing S.M.A.R.T. tests for your storage drives and monitoring drive temperature.
 An email will be sent if drive S.M.A.R.T. values change or if a drive temperature is rising above 60 C. While this email might contain errors for certain drives, best is to Google those errors and see if it can be ignored.
-- You want to update to a newer Linux Kernel: Apps Menu > Manjaro Settings > Kernel > select the latest LTS version, install and reboot. <sub>Every LTS Kernel ("Long Term Support) receive updates for years, so you do not need to do this regularly.
-Very new chipsets (think new laptops) will benefit from latest kernels.
-BTRFS filesystem improvements also come with some kernel versions.</sub>
+- You want to update to a newer Linux Kernel: Apps Menu > Manjaro Settings > Kernel > select the latest LTS version, install and reboot.  \
+<sub>Every LTS Kernel ("Long Term Support) receives (security) updates for years, so you do not need to do this regularly.
+Very new hardware (think: new laptops) will benefit from better drivers/hardware support using latest recommended kernels.
+BTRFS filesystem improvements also come with some kernel versions.
+For a server, always choose LTS version, not necessarily the latest version.</sub>

 ***